 I keep these in the fridge to place into any glass of red I choose, they are such a fun treat on a warm summer night out by the grill.

-We used a cake piece mold to make these ice cubes, but the concept will work in any ice cube holder.
+We used a cake piece mold to make these ice cubes, but the concept will work in an ice cube holder.
 Just add the berries first and then the wine, so the molds don’t spill over.

-We made an alternate variety using white grape fruit juice, mint and berries.
+We made an alternate variety using white grapefruit juice, mint and berries.
 This is a great option for cooling down a tall glass of water, or it can be used to flavor virgin drinks.
 The kids adore this version as they enjoy after dinner drinks with us on the deck.

-To make summer berry iced sangria you will need; 1 bottle red table wine with 1 cup blackberries, 1 cup blueberries, 1/2 cup mint leaves, 2 peaches cut up, and 5 whole strawberries and 1/3 cup sugar in the raw + champagne or ginger ale.
+1 bottle red table wine with 1 cup blackberries, 1 cup blueberries, 1/2 cup mint leaves, 2 peaches cut up, and 5 whole strawberries and 1/3 cup sugar in the raw + champagne or ginger ale.

 Mix the wine, berries and sugar in a large pitcher.
 Cover and place in the fridge overnight.
 This creates the basic summer berry sangria mixture...